cocstudentcouncil/Resolutions/readme.md

-# Town Hall Meetinf Resolutions For the Student Council at the College of Computing at Georgia Tech
+# Town Hall Meeting Resolutions For the Student Council at the College of Computing at Georgia Tech

 ## Compiling the pdf for a resolution
 If you have pandoc installed, simply run: